zenml-io/zenml/README.md

 ZenML is being built in public.
 The [roadmap](https://zenml.io/roadmap) is a regularly updated source of truth for the ZenML community to understand where the product is going in the short, medium, and long term.

 ZenML is managed by a [core team](https://zenml.io/team) of developers that are responsible for making key decisions and incorporating feedback from the community.
-The team oversee's feedback via various channels, but you can directly influence the roadmap as follows:
+The team oversees feedback via various channels, and you can directly influence the roadmap as follows:

-- Vote on your most wanted feature on the [Discussion board](https://zenml.io/discussion).
+- Vote on your most wanted feature on our [Discussion board](https://zenml.io/discussion).
 - Create a [Feature Request](https://github.com/zenml-io/zenml/issues/new/choose) in the [GitHub board](https://github.com/zenml-io/zenml/issues).
-- Start a thread in the [Slack channel](https://zenml.io/slack-invite).
+- Start a thread in our [Slack channel](https://zenml.io/slack-invite).

 ## 🚧 What we're working on

-The current release is bare bones (as it is a complete rewrite).
-We are missing some basic features which used to be part of ZenML 0.3.8 (the previous release):
+We recently rewrote the entire code base, and are now incrementally adding back in some of the features we previously supported.
+Get a full overview of what's coming by checking out the Roadmap, but in the short term we're currently working hard to support:

-- Standard interfaces for `TrainingPipeline`.
+- Standard interfaces aka our higher-level API.
 - Individual step interfaces like `PreprocessorStep`, `TrainerStep`, `DeployerStep` etc. need to be rewritten from within the new paradigm.
-They should be included in the non-RC version of this release.
-- A proper production setup with an orchestrator like Airflow.
+- A proper production setup with Kubeflow running in the cloud.
-- A post-execution workflow to analyze and inspect pipeline runs.
+- A simple way to switch between your local environment and the cloud.
-- The concept of `Backends` will evolve into a simple mechanism of transitioning individual steps into different runners.
-- Support for `KubernetesOrchestrator`, `KubeflowOrchestrator`, `GCPOrchestrator` and `AWSOrchestrator` are also planned.
-- Dependency management including Docker support is planned.

-However, bare with us: Adding those features back in should be relatively faster as we now have a solid foundation to build on.
-Look out for the next email!

 # ❓ FAQ